NVIDIA/NeMo/docs/source/text_processing/g2p/g2p.rst

 We support the following G2P models:

-* **ByT5 G2P** a text-to-text model that is based on ByT5 :cite:`g2p-xue2021byt5` neural network model that was originally proposed in :cite:`g2p-vrezavckova2021t5g2p` and :cite:`g2p-zhu2022byt5`.
+* **ByT5 G2P** a text-to-text model that is based on ByT5 :cite:`g2p--xue2021byt5` neural network model that was originally proposed in :cite:`g2p--vrezavckova2021t5g2p` and :cite:`g2p--zhu2022byt5`.

-* **G2P-Conformer** CTC model -  uses a Conformer encoder :cite:`g2p-ggulati2020conformer` followed by a linear decoder; the model is trained with CTC-loss.
+* **G2P-Conformer** CTC model -  uses a Conformer encoder :cite:`g2p--ggulati2020conformer` followed by a linear decoder; the model is trained with CTC-loss.

 The models can be trained using words or sentences as input.
 If trained with sentence-level input, the models can handle out-of-vocabulary (OOV) and heteronyms along with unambiguous words in a single pass.
 See :ref:`Sentence-level Dataset Preparation Pipeline <sentence_level_dataset_pipeline>` on how to label data for G2P model training.

+Additionally, we support a purpose-built BERT-based classification model for heteronym disambiguation, see :ref:`this <bert_heteronym_cl>` for details.

 Model Training, Evaluation and Inference
 ----------------------------------------